 Not all frames are made equally.
 So if you're going to spend money on a frame, please make sure that it is a good quality one and not one from Ikea.
 You don't want it to warp the artwork or fall off the wall!

-If you have any questions about framing or need help selecting a frame for you new work of art, please feel free to ask for my assistance.
-I have a range of framers I can recommend in Melbourne and may even be able to get you a small discount.
+An experienced framer will be able to assist you with selecting the best frame.
+If you have any questions about framing or need help selecting a frame for you new work of art, I am also happy to help and and may even be able to get you a small discount from my local framer.
+You can email me your questions at info@leahmariani.com